webchick/webchick.tech/clt0mbeu600050al69ho05jli.md

 ![Nope Gif - IceGif](https://www.icegif.com/wp-content/uploads/icegif-38.gif align="left")

-Regardless of how challenging it might be to squeeze in: ***you need to make time for this.*** Otherwise, you risk continuing to toil away on strategy/tactics that maybe made sense 6-12 months ago, but no longer fit where your organization is going.
+Regardless of how challenging it might be to squeeze in: ***you need to make time for this.*** Otherwise, you risk continuing to toil away on strategy & tactics that maybe made sense 6-12 months ago, but no longer fit where your organization is going.

 🚨 **Working very hard in a direction your organization doesn't care about (anymore) is a sure-fire recipe for frustration on all sides!** 🚨